ivanl86/broken_code/final_exam/final_exam_notes.md

 - data members and data functions define the properties and behavior of the objects in a class

 ## base class exceptions
+- class logic_error is the base class of several standard exception classes that indicate errors in porgram logic
+- class runtime_error is the base class of several other standard exception classes that indicate execution-time errors

 ## try catch block